-Lesson titles Learning objectives Number of periods 1 Causes , effects and measures to overcome the World Economic Crisis of 1929-1933 Explain the causes, effects and measures to overcome the 1929 -1933 Economic Crisis.
-4 2 Totalitarian regimes in Europe: Fascism and Nazism 3 3 End of Unit 1
+Lesson titles Learning objectives Number of periods 1 Causes , effects and measures to overcome the World Economic Crisis of 1929-1933 Explain the causes and effects of the 1929 -1933 Economic Crisis.
+4 2 Totalitarian regimes in Europe: Fascism and Nazism Describe the rise and downfall of the totalitarian regimes in Europe.
+3 3 End Unit assessment 1 b)Teaching resources

+7.4.1.
 Lesson 1: Causes, effects and measures to overcome the World Economic Crisis of 1929-1933

-Explain the causes, effects and measures to overcome the 1929 -1933 Fconomic Crisis.
+Explain the causes and effects of the 1929 -1933 Economic Crisis.

-Students's books.
+Students 's books.
 In schools with enough resources, use a projector, a computer and its accessories.
 Tactile maps and brailed materials.
 Sign language should be used when teaching students with hearing impairment, etc.

-Organize students into groups and then invite them to do the learning activity 6.1 that is in the student 's book.
+Organize students into groups and then invite them to do the activity 8.2 that is in the student 's book.